 That’s where an online tutoring business comes in.
 Let’s look at how to start one.

 Step 1: Pick a Subject

 There are any number of subjects you might decide to teach online, from English as a second language to web design.
 Research your potential market thoroughly and check out the supply-demand dynamic as some markets are saturated and some are crying out for help.

 For example, did you know that there are 300 million people in China alone seeking to study English?
-While there are many course providers, there’s always room for excellent quality courses in this subject area, and if you create something unique and interesting, or are just a fantastic tutor, there’s a market there for you.
+While there are many course providers, there’s always room for excellent quality courses in this subject area, and if you create something unique and interesting, or are just a fantastic tutor, there are loads of people that will want help studying for their eog exam, which opens a market there for you.